bholmesdev/bholmesdev/src/blog/picture-perfect-image-optimization.md

 publishedOn: 2021-05-04T20:01:36.550Z
 ---

+This entry comes from my web wizardry newsletter, where I explore evergreen solutions to common web dev problems (no matter your favorite framework).
+If you like what you see, [**go sign up for free**](http://tinyletter.com/bholmesdev) 🪄

+---

+If you've been building websites for a while, "optimize your images" probably sounds like "eat your veggies."
+It's good for your website's health, it'll make your SEO big and strong... but compressing every image by hand doesn't sound appetizing to me 🤢

+So we're going to talk **easy wins** for 1) optimizing image file formats and sizes with the `picture` element, and 2) an automation process using 11ty that you can take with you to your build setup of choice 💪

 💁 **Intended audience:** _This is meant for developers building "template-driven"  static sites (11ty, Jekyll, Hugo, plain HTML) or "component-driven" web apps (NextJS, Gatsby, etc).
 If you're working with site builders like Wordpress or Shopify, this probably isn't the article for you!_

-If you've been building websites for a while, "optimize your images" probably sounds like "eat your veggies."
-It's good for your website's health, it'll make your SEO big and strong... but that `.webp` broccoli doesn't sound appetizing to me 🤢

-What we need are some "easy wins."
-Some cheese to melt over that beautifully compressed brussel sprouts.
-So let's explore:

-- 🥦 (Briefly) Why you should care about those pesky 4K images
-- 🌅 How the `picture` element can change your optimization game
-- 🔨 A helpful 11ty script you can add to your static site generator of choice

-*Onwards!*

 ## 🥦 So what's wrong with my images right now?

-Before getting into the tips, let me remind you have just how badly images can hurt the performance of your website.
-Here's a lighthouse rating from one of my recent blog posts (images compressed with [tinyJPG](https://tinyjpg.com/) mind you!)
+To show what's at stake, here's the lighthouse rating from one of my recent blog posts (images compressed with [tinyJPG](https://tinyjpg.com/) mind you!)

 ![List of poor image loadtimes from Chromium Lighthouse performance report](assets/blog/image-opt-bad-lighthouse-score.png)